 8.2.2.
 Keep Confidential Information confidential.
 The Organizers may disclose Confidential Information only if required to do so by law.

 8.2.3.
 Except for the limited use rights under these Awards Terms and Conditions, neither party acquires any right, title, or interest in the other party's Confidential Information.

 8.2.4.
 Even though the Organizers take on full responsibility not to disclose the Confidential Information, the participants are encouraged to keep such disclosures at a minimum amount or not disclose highly confidential information at all.

 8.2.5.
 The organizers will process the Applicants' personal data based on the personal data processing rules of the Awards.

 9. Use of the Baltic Sustainability Awards in communications of the Organizers and the Participants

 9.1.
-The Finalists are allowed to use the logo of the Awards as well as pictures, video materials, and other publicly available materials (the Official Materials) from the Ceremony to communicate the achievement of being selected as the Finalist or a Winner.
+The Finalists are allowed to use the logo of the Awards as well as pictures, video materials, and other publicly available materials (the Official Materials) from the Ceremony and above to communicate the achievement of being selected as the Finalist or a Winner.

 9.2.
 If the logo and pictures of the Awards are used as described in 9.1.,the User is not allowed to change or use modified versions of the Official Materials.